Equality. Inclusion. Social Justice.

 Standing in Solidarity: Black Lives Matter

-CARE USA in partnership with the Open Society Foundation and 39 other humanitarian organizations and national security experts joined in solidarity with the Black community, and all those fighting against systemic racism and racial injustice in the United States, in signing the attached statement which ran in the Minneapolis Star Tribune on June 15th 2020.
+CARE USA, in partnership with the Open Society Foundation and 39 other humanitarian organizations and national security experts, joined in solidarity with the Black community, and all those fighting against systemic racism and racial injustice in the United States, in signing the below statement, which ran in the Minneapolis Star Tribune on June 15, 2020.